 Tong, S (2016) ‘Professionalising policing: seeking viable and sustainable approaches to police education’ European Police Research and Science Conference CEPOL ‘Global Trends in Law Enforcement and Training’, Budapest 5-7th October.

 Tong, S (2016) ‘Learning from Mistakes?
 Policing Under Siege: An examination of high profile criticisms of policing and potential responses’.
 Thursday 21st July, New Scotland Yard, London, Metropolitan Black Police Association.
 INVITED SPEAKER

 Tong, S (2016) ‘Professionalising policing: challenges in the role of education’, British Society of Criminology, Nottingham Conference Centre 6th-8th July.

 Tong.
-S (2016) ‘Police Reform workshop: Professionalisation through Education’ European Police Research Institutes Collaboration (EPiC) Annual Conference 2016 30, June -1st July, University Hall Conference Centre, Cardiff University
+S (2016) ‘Police Reform workshop: Professionalisation through Education’ European Police Research Institutes Collaboration (EPiC) Annual Conference 2016 30, June -1st July, Cardiff University

 Tong.
 S (2016) ‘The History of Criminal Investigation’, Norwegian Police University College, Oslo, January 2016, INVITED SPEAKER.